Signed in as:

 filler@godaddy.com

-The menu changes monthly, so there's always something new and exciting to eat.
-To get a feel for the quality of our food and to set the expectations for your evening, check out a sample menu and schedule here.
+Our farm to table supper club menu changes with the seasons, so there's always something new and exciting to eat.
+To get a feel for the quality of our food and to set the expectations for your evening, check out a sample menu here.

-$75 pp covers the cost of your experience and is payable through Venmo, Paypal, Cash App, Cash, local check, gold bouillon, silver coin, or your first born.
+$100/$125 with wine pairings covers the cost of your Appalachian culinary experience and is payable through Venmo, Paypal, Cash App, Cash, local check, gold bouillon, silver coin, or your first born.

 Just kidding, you can keep